 How in the world am I supposed to argue with that?
 Talk about having God eliminate your options.

-So I’ll attend my gay friends’ weddings, in the exact same spirit gay friends of mine once attended my wedding.
+So you bet I’ll attend my gay friends’ weddings, in the exact same spirit my gay friends once attended my wedding.
 And if it happens that in the course of either of my friends’ weddings or receptions I find myself wondering if I’m doing the morally correct thing, I’ll be sure to remember the first miracle of Jesus’ recorded in the Bible.
 I’ll remember what he did do.

 I’ll remember that Jesus turned water into wine.